ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The ability of a Party to migrate and re-baseline its existing Workflows and data from one baseline-compliant implementation to another baseline-compliant implementation without any 3rd party being able to prevent the migration.

+**Principal Owner**

+An entity controlling the public key(s) which control the identity and its identifiers.

 **Privacy Assurance Mechanism:**

 A way of ensuring the privacy of Workflow data represented on a consensus controlled state machine (CCSM) network.